Scalloping: Why Outdoor Blinds Wave

 Discover why installing awnings on your Sunshine Coast home is one of the best investments you can make for comfort and energy efficiency.

-Ziptrak® blinds are lab-tested to withstand winds over 160 km/hr.
-Learn about the official wind testing results, side spline strength, and how blind size and fabric affect performance on the Sunshine Coast.
+Ziptrak blinds are lab-tested to withstand winds over 160 km/hr.
+Official wind ratings, side spline strength and fabric performance explained.

 Keep your clear PVC Cafe blinds looking sharp and crystal clear with our easy cleaning guide for tough coastal conditions.